shipwright-io/build/docs/build.md

 ## Build Validations

+**Note: reported validations in build status are deprecated, and will be removed in a future release.**

 To prevent users from triggering `BuildRuns` (_execution of a Build_) that will eventually fail because of wrong or missing dependencies or configuration settings, the Build controller will validate them in advance.
 If all validations are successful, users can expect a `Succeeded` `status.reason`.
 However, if any validations fail, users can rely on the `status.reason` and `status.message` fields to understand the root cause.

 | Status.Reason | Description |